 Look closely at what amenities the hotel has to offer

 Take a close look to ensure your preferred hotel has exactly what you need before booking.
 Will you need a parking space for your vehicle?
 Is it included in the price?
 Is the lot located onsite or offsite?
 How about the WiFi?
 Is it both unlimited and free?
-These are all important things to evaluate before booking.
+These are all important things to evaluate before choosing a hotel in Paris.

 Check out the online reviews